stormalf/wsl2/README.md

 # wsl2

-some tips to have some tools working on WSL2 like cockpit or crc openshift using Distrod
+some tips to have some tools working on WSL2 like cockpit or distrod or crc openshift running on WSL2

 ## Distrod